WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapps.md

 If you are using `@walletconnect/react-native-dapp`, we are currently in alpha for `web3modal-react-native`.
 Please note this is in alpha and subject to change.
 The repo can be found [here](https://github.com/WalletConnect/web3modal-react-native).

-In the meantime, you can check out the other React Native Examples [repo](https://github.com/WalletConnect/react-native-examples/tree/main/dapps/v2Explorer) which integreates [Universal Provider](https://docs.walletconnect.com/2.0/web/providers/universal) + our [Cloud Explorer API](https://docs.walletconnect.com/2.0/cloud/explorer).
+In the meantime, you can check out the other React Native examples [repo](https://github.com/WalletConnect/react-native-examples/tree/main/dapps/v2Explorer), which integrate [Universal Provider](https://docs.walletconnect.com/2.0/web/providers/universal) and our [Cloud Explorer API](https://docs.walletconnect.com/2.0/cloud/explorer).
 This provides the foundations for a React Native dapp to connect to wallets.

 ### web3-onboard

-If you are using the WalletConnect package with [Blocknative's web3-onboard](https://onboard.blocknative.com/docs/wallets/walletconnect#install) the migration is straight forward.
-The latest WC package is backwards compatible (until the WC v1 sunset).
+If you are using the WalletConnect package with [Blocknative's web3-onboard](https://onboard.blocknative.com/docs/wallets/walletconnect#install), the migration is straightforward.
+The latest WalletConnect package is backwards-compatible (until the WalletConnect v1.0 shutdown comes into effect).
 When you are ready to transition, bump the `@web3-onboard/walletconnect` package version to >= `2.3.0` and adjust the initialization params to include:

 ```typescript